Mortara case: Father Mortara

 Momolo Mortara died in 1871, shortly after spending seven months in prison during his trial over the death of a servant girl who had fallen from the window of his apartment.
-He had been found guilty of murdering her by the Florentine court of appeal, but then acquitted by the court of assizes.
+The Florentine court of appeal found him guilty of murdering her, but he was acquitted by the court of assizes.
 Pope Pius IX died in 1878.
-The same year Marianna travelled to Perpignan in south-western France, where she had heard Edgardo was preaching, and enjoyed an emotional reunion with her son, who was pleased to see her, but disappointed when she refused his pleas to convert to Catholicism.
+The same year, Marianna travelled to Perpignan in south-western France, where she had heard Edgardo was preaching, and enjoyed an emotional reunion with her son, who was pleased to see her, but disappointed when she refused his pleas to convert to Catholicism.
 Edgardo thereafter attempted to re-establish connections with his family, but not all of his relatives were as receptive to him as his mother.

-Following Marianna's death in 1890, it was reported in French newspapers that she had finally, on her deathbed and with Edgardo beside her, become a Christian.
-Edgardo refuted this: "I have always ardently desired that my mother embrace the Catholic faith," he wrote in a letter to Le Temps, "and I tried many times to get her to do so.
+Following Marianna's death in 1890, it was reported in French newspapers that she had finally, on her deathbed, and with Edgardo beside her, become a Christian.
+Edgardo refuted that: "I have always ardently desired that my mother embrace the Catholic faith," he wrote in a letter to Le Temps, "and I tried many times to get her to do so.
 However, that never happened".
-A year later, Father Pio Edgardo Mortara returned to Italy for the first time in two decades to preach in Modena.
-A sister and some of his brothers came out to hear his sermon, and for the rest of his life Edgardo called on his relatives whenever he was in Italy.
+A year later, Father Pio Edgardo Mortara returned to Italy, for the first time in two decades, to preach in Modena.
+A sister and some of his brothers went to hear his sermon, and for the rest of his life Edgardo called on his relatives whenever he was in Italy.
 During a 1919 sojourn in Rome he visited the House of Catechumens he had entered 61 years before.
-By this time he had settled at the abbey of the Canons Regular at Bouhay in Liège, Belgium.
+By that time, he had settled at the abbey of the Canons Regular at Bouhay in Liège, Belgium.
 Bouhay had a sanctuary to the Virgin of Lourdes, to which Father Mortara felt a special connection, the Lourdes apparitions of 1858 having occurred in the same year as his own conversion to Christianity.
-Father Pio Edgardo Mortara resided at Bouhay for the rest of his life and died there on 11 March 1940, at the age of 88, just 3 months before the Nazis, who would have persecuted him as a Jew, captured Belgium.
+Father Pio Edgardo Mortara resided at Bouhay for the rest of his life and died there on 11 March 1940, at the age of 88.